sanger-tol/blobtoolkit/README.md

 mMelMel3,ont,GCA_922984935.2.ont.mMelMel3.cram
 ```

 Each row represents an aligned file.
 Rows with the same sample identifier are considered technical replicates.
-The datatype refers to the sequencing technology used to generate the underlying raw data and follows a controlled vocabulary (ont, hic, pacbio, illumina).
+The datatype refers to the sequencing technology used to generate the underlying raw data and follows a controlled vocabulary (ont, hic, pacbio, pacbio_clr illumina).
 The aligned read files can be generated using the [sanger-tol/readmapping](https://github.com/sanger-tol/readmapping) pipeline.

 Now, you can run the pipeline using: